bowman2001/hugo-mod-csp/README.md

-# Hugo module to generate the header with the content security policy
+# Hugo module to generate a server header

-The module is in beta stage and can only generate the file `_header` for Netlify including a site wide CSP.
+The module is in beta stage and can only generate the file `_header` for Netlify including a site wide CSP and other security settings.

 ## Syntax source & check